dagatsoin/ravioli/README.md

 This allows only certains actions when the component is in specific state.

 For example: Player can be Alive or Dead and its actions can be mapped as:

-- ALive: hit, move
+- Alive: hit, move
 - Dead: revive, spawn in cimetery

 Those states being isolated, there is no chance that a Dead Player shots an Alive Player.
-Out of the box, without additional code.

 ## Ravioli is based on temporal logic.
 Each component has its own logic clock.
 Each step is like the tick of a clock.
 A step starts with the trigger of an action and ends with a new representation.